Skip to content

 It’s the wine that dances on your tongue, leaving behind a light, refreshing taste that’s hard to forget.

-So, get ready to raise a glass (or two) to this fabulous wine!
+So, be ready to raise a glass (or two) to this fabulous wine!

 Pinot Grigio or Pinot Gris

 Pinot Gris is a white wine grape variety that is known for producing light-bodied and refreshing wines.
-It originated in the Burgundy region of France, where it is known as Pinot Gris, and it is now grown in many wine regions around the world, including Italy, where it is called Pinot Grigio.
+It originated in the Burgundy region of France, where it is known as Pinot Gris.
+It is now grown in many wine regions around the world, including Italy, where it is called Pinot Grigio.

 They are typically grown in cooler climates, which helps to preserve the acidity and delicate flavors of the wine.